raphaelsenn/dropout/README.md

 * **In practice:** Most Deep Learning libraries automatically scale up the output of each neuron during training by 1/p, such that no changes are required during inference.

-## How does dropout work?
+### How does dropout work?

 * In the simplest case, each unit is retained with a fixed probability $p \in (0, 1)$ independent of other units. $p=0.5$ seems to be close to optimal for a wide range of networks and tasks.
-For input units, however, the optimal probability of retention i usually closer to 1 then to 0.5.
+For input units, however, the optimal probability of retention is usually closer to 1 then to 0.5.

 * Applying dropout to a neural network amount to sampling a "thinned" network from it (Figure 1(b)).